hughobrien/zfs-remote-mirror/README.md

 */wd/vol* is now available for secure storage.
 The *-s* flag to *zfs create* indicates a *sparse allocation*; the system won't reserve the full 100GiB and won't allocate any more data than you actually write to it.
 While 100GiB is the most it can hold, you can use ZFS properties to increase the volume size and then *growfs* if you ever hit that limit (*geli* may need to be informed of the resize too).

 When you've finished using the encrypted drive, unmount it.
 Remember not to have any shells active in the directory or they'll hold it open.
+Since we attached it with the *-d* flag, *geli* will automatically detach it.

 	root@local# umount /wd/vol
-	root@local# geli detach /dev/zvol/wd/vol.eli

 To mount the volume for further use:

-	root@local# geli attach /dev/zvol/wd/vol
+	root@local# geli attach -d /dev/zvol/wd/vol
 	root@local# mount /dev/zvol/wd/vol.eli /wd/vol

-You may wish to define some shell functions (using *sudo*) to handle the attaching and detaching.
+You may wish to define some shell functions (using *sudo*, or scripts with *setuid*) to handle the repetitive attaching and detaching.
 The contents of vol will be included in any snapshots and will be sent to the remote system during *zfs send*.
 I recommend having the volume unmounted and detached before snapshotting though.

 Disaster Recovery
 -----------------